Enforcing a minimum version of TLS for the Amazon CLI - Amazon Command Line Interface

 This documentation is for Version 1 of the Amazon CLI only.
 For documentation related to Version 2 of the Amazon CLI, see the Version 2 User Guide.

-Enforce a minimum version of TLS
+Enforcing a minimum version of TLS for the Amazon CLI

 To ensure the Amazon CLI version 1 uses no TLS version earlier than TLS 1.2, you might need to recompile OpenSSL to enforce this minimum and then recompile Python to use the newly built OpenSSL.